crossbario/iotcookbook/device/pi/components/buzzer/README.md

 You should see a Web frontend that allows you to control the piezo buzzer on the Pi remotely.

-## Hardware

-The Crossbar.io IoT Starterkit has a built in piezo buzzer connected to GPIO 16 (Pin 36) with active high.

-## Software

-The component is written in Python using Autobahn running on Twisted.
-The [Dockerfile](Dockerfile) for the component uses the default `crossbario/autobahn-python-armhf` image as base.

 ## API